GLOBAL MARKETS-Greek agreement lifts equities, but doubts remain

 The gap between Italian and German bond yields narrowed to a two-month low of 1.14 percentage points in early trading, but later widened to the 1.23 percent level seen three weeks ago.

-Oil prices came off their lows after an Iranian official indicated the Islamic Republic might miss another deadline in securing a nuclear deal integral to lifting Western sanctions on its crude exports.
+Oil prices tumbled as Iran and six world powers appeared to be closing in on a nuclear deal that would end sanctions on the Islamic Republic and allow more Iranian oil on to world markets.

-Crude futures had fallen nearly $2 a barrel on reports that Iran and world powers were closing in on a deal that would allow Iranian oil to re-enter an over-supplied market.
+But an Iranian diplomat said a ministerial meeting between Iran and the major powers was unlikely to take place on Monday, leading oil prices to reverse course.

 (Editing by Bernadette Baum and Nick Zieminski)